ccrs2006/DijkstraAlgo/README.md

-# Python Traversal Methods
+# Python Dijkstra's Algorithm

-## This program will create a Binary Tree as such
+## This program will find the best cost from node a to all other nodes in the diagram

 <img src="Images/1.JPG" width="300" >

  ### STEP 1.
 * Setup working environment, Header Notes/README.
 I used Visual Studio Code and Python as my working environnment for this project.
 I then created a README file in my github account to display